GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/inference-perf-bench/inf-perf-benchmarking-with-hf-model.md.md

 Inference-perf is built from the same framework as GKE Inference Quickstart (GIQ), which provides validated, performance-tuned configurations, accelerating the deployment of your model server.
-Inference-perf allows you to independantly run your own benchmarks and simulate production traffic and ensure the load generation is external to the model server pods, it is recommended to deploy the inference-perf tool as a Kubernetes Job on your GKE cluster, preferably using the provided Helm chart or a Job manifest.
+Inference-perf allows you to run your own benchmarks and simulate production traffic and ensure the load generation is external to the model server pods, it is recommended to deploy the inference-perf tool as a Kubernetes Job on your GKE cluster, preferably using the provided Helm chart or a Job manifest.